 - Add the second ⅓ of the flour and fold in.

-- Add in all the butter and fold it in.
+- Add in all the melted butter from earlier and fold it in.

 - Add the final ⅓ of flour and again, fold it in.
 Scrape the sides and bottom of the bowl to ensure all the ingredients are incorporated.